GLOUCESTER COUNTY VOCATIONAL TECHNICAL PRINCIPALS AND SUPERVISORS ASSOCIATION

 A. Reimbursement for Personal Property Damage

 Employees shall be reimbursed for damage to personal property arising out of the discharge of their duties while on school premises or while attending functions for school related purposes.
 Employees must notify their immediate supervisor in the case of incidents involving personal property damage within one day of the occurrence.
 This supervisor must then report, in writing, to the Assistant Superintendent/School Business Administrator within three days of the occurrence.
-A claim for damages must accurately locate and describe the defect or act that caused the injury, reasonable describe the injury or damage to the property and state the time when it occurred, contain the item of damages claimed, with any receipts or appraisals, and be verified by the claimant or an agent of the claimant.
+A claim for damages must accurately locate and describe the defect or act that caused the injury, reasonably describe the injury or damage to the property and state the time when it occurred, contain the item of damages claimed, with any receipts or appraisals, and be verified by the claimant or an agent of the claimant.
 All claims for reimbursement must be approved by the Superintendent and/or the Board.

-ARTICLE XVA.
+ARTICLE XVIA.
 Salaries

 B. Service Credit

 The salaries of all employees covered by this Agreement are set forth in the attached Salary Guide and made a part hereof.
-The Board shall issue paychecks make payment twice monthly on the 15th and 30th of each month.
+The Board shall issue paychecks payable twice monthly on the 15th and 30th of each month.
 When a payday falls on a weekend, holiday, or vacation, employees shall receive their paychecks on the last previous working day.

 An increment will not be granted to those who do not have the following minimum days of service for the preceding year: